Cancer Research UK logo.

 Tell your doctor or nurse as soon as you feel any pain.
 They need your help to find the right type and dose of painkiller for you.
 Painkillers work best when you take them regularly.

-Immediately after surgery you might have painkillers through a drip into the bloodstream that you control.
+Immediately after surgery you might have painkillers through a drip into the bloodstream that you control by pressing a button when you are in pain.
 This is called patient controlled analgesia (PCA).
 Analgesia is another word for painkillers.

 You get painkillers to take home.
 Your nurse will talk to you about: